 Wellston is a very small city located in the state of Missouri.
 With a population of 1,583 people and just one neighborhood, Wellston is the 315th largest community in Missouri.
-Wellston has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Wellston has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Wellston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Wellston is a city of professionals, service providers, and managers.
 There are especially a lot of people living in Wellston who work in healthcare (30.98%), management occupations (12.50%), and healthcare suport services (9.18%).

-The population of Wellston has a very low overall level of education: only 9.93% of people over 25 hold a 4-year college degree or higher.
+The citizens of Wellston have a very low rate of college education: just 9.93% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Wellston in 2022 was $21,718, which is low income relative to Missouri and the nation.
 This equates to an annual income of $86,872 for a family of four.
 However, Wellston contains both very wealthy and poor people as well.
 Wellston also has one of the higher rates of people living in poverty in the nation, with 35.05% of its population below the federal poverty line.